OWASP/www-chapter-houston/index.md

 ## Upcoming Events ##

-Our study group is starting.
+Our Study Group covering API Security is active.
+The second session covers lab setup and will be held online via Zoom on Monday, November 6, 2023 at 6:30 PM to 8:00 PM CST.

-<a href="https://www.meetup.com/owasp-houston-texas-chapter/events/296209716/">Study Group API Security Session 1</a>
+<a href="https://www.meetup.com/owasp-houston-texas-chapter/events/296859686/">OWASP Houston Chapter API Security Study Group Session 2- Lab Setup</a>

 We're in the process of scheduling other meetings and events.